Friday, February 7, 2020

 By late afternoon my husband was already home from the bookstore and my mother-in-law and Anna’s mother had also gathered in our living room.
 But as time wore on, we all became overly conscious of the ticking of the mantle clock and constantly glancing at it.
 Finally Micah rose like a bear from his favorite chair and announced that he could wait no longer and was going to go to Madame Espere’s and hurry the girls along.
 Their escorts were due to arrive soon and they still needed to change into their dresses.

 I wasn’t worried because I knew how long Madame Espere could take and also how long the girls could chatter without realizing the passing time.
 But after another 30 minutes both the boys had arrived and Micah had still not returned home with the girls.
-My stomach had turned into one big knot, but when Micah walked in and I read the look on his face, I ran to the bathroom to vomit.
+My stomach had turned into one big knot, but when Micah walked in and I read the distressed look on his face, my tight stomach heaved and I had to run to the bathroom to vomit.

-My husband joined me in the bathroom then maneuvered me into the parlor with everyone else, but once I was seated it was to me he spoke directly.
+My husband came into the bathroom to help me, then maneuvered me back into the parlor with everyone else, but once I was seated again it was to me he spoke directly.

 Anna’s mother jumped up and almost screeched at him, “Then where have they been all day?!”

-I tried to picture it in my mind several times, but my brain was spinning and I just couldn’t make any sense out of it.
+I tried to picture it in my mind, but my brain was spinning and I just couldn’t make any sense out of it.
 Like a tornado of mental nonsense.

 As the look on my face became even more puzzled and worried, he took a big breath and said,

 That night also saw the destruction of Jewish homes, shops, stores, schools and synagogues.
 Over 7,000 Jewish businesses were destroyed and 30,000 Jewish men rounded up and sent to Concentration Camps.
-The first most documented even of the beginning of Hitler's solution to exterminate every one of us.
+The first most documented event of the beginning of Hitler's "Final Solution" to exterminate every one of us.
 Even history remembers that “special” night.
 Kristallnacht .The Night of Broken Glass.

 by Laura-Lee Rahn